Perez Art Museum Miami at night

 ADDRESS: 770 NE 125th Street, Miami, FL MAP

-PARKING: Free Parking available immediately east, west, and south of the museum; Handicapped parking behind the museum
+PARKING: Free Parking is available immediately east, west, and south of the museum; Handicapped parking behind the museum

 PHONE: 305-893-6211